BBBase-EHeresy/PPPub/docs/scenarios/armies_of_the_hobbit.md

 **STARTING POSITIONS**

 The Good player deploys Bard touching the eastern board edge.
-They then deploy Bain, Sigrid, Tilda, Tauriel, Kíli, Fíli, Bofur and Óin touching the western board edge.
+They then deploy Bain, Sigrid, Tilda, Tauriel, KÃ­li, FÃ­li, Bofur and Ã“in touching the western board edge.
 The Master of Lake-town, Alfrid and Braga are deployed touching the southern board edge.
 The Lake-town Guard are deployed anywhere on the board.

 **OBJECTIVES**